moshetrenk/Codefight-Challenge-Solutions/README.md

 # Codefight-Challenge-Solutions
-I have a mild addiction to codefights.com
+I have a mild addiction to coding chanllenges
 Mostly Java, some js
-At codefight.com, a challenge is posted every day.
-Some are ridiculously simple, some are ridiculously hard.
+Some of these were ridiculously simple, some are ridiculously hard.
 For the complicated ones, I usually simplified the code but there are several that are short because they're too easy, ie palindrome, addInRange, makeSentence